 "For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; while we look not at the things which are seen, but at the things which are not seen– for the things which are seen are temporal; but the things which are not seen are eternal."
 2 Cor.
 4:17, 18.

-This morning as I was writing a message to a friend, I was noticing that we use the letters and number B4A, as short for Beauty for Ashes taken from the verses in Isaiah 61:3: " and provide for those who grieve in Zion--to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
+This morning as I was writing a message to a friend, I noticed that we use the letters and number B4A, as short for Beauty for Ashes (a community on Facebook) taken from Isaiah 61:3: "and provide for those who grieve in Zion--to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair.
 They will be called oaks of righteousness, a planting of the LORD for the display of his splendor".

 As I was thinking that alphabetically A comes before B, a verse came to mind from I Corinthians 15 that says: v.
 46 "The spiritual did not come first, but the natural, and after that the spiritual".
 Suddenly, I saw more clearly the application of both verses about the resurrection in the light of the grand scheme of God.
 This is about the celebration of the grand finale when the Lord will display His glory and we will share in that glory.
 The A in the Ashes, the Natural has to precede the B of Beauty of the Spiritual.